HelmyBlub/chatSim/tasks.md

         - work on higher speeds
             - if sound can be speed up, play until some speed cap.
             - if speed faster, play speed up sound
-        - How does sound work if i am zoomed in or out
-            - volume depends on zoom level.
-Play louder if close to "sound source"
-            - sounds have loudness: higher value -> can be heared from further away
         - if i have a lot of citizens doing stuff, too many sound could play
             - i can only see many citizen on certain zoom level.
 And on high zoom level sounds might be no longer played
-        - on automated tests
-            - prevent sounds from playing if running in the background
         - virtual machine has sound delay.
 Should i care?
     - required sounds
         - tree cutting